 Then there are shipping costs and display problems.

-Easy to sell on the spot, easy to display, and easy to post.
+They are easy to sell on the spot, easy to display, and easy to post.

-The profit margins are good, but at a lower price band you will have to sell more to make money.
+The profit margins are good, but at a lower price band, you will have to sell more to make money.

 Limited Edition or Open Edition Prints?

 Do you sell more and charge less, or sell less and charge more?
 That’s the dilemma we all face.
 Is it better to stay exclusive or sell to the masses?

 I do both and try to capture both markets, I advise you to do the same.

 In the real world, people don’t get out of bed and decide that today they are going to buy a work of art.
 Those lovely people are the exception, not the rule.

 Most people buy pictures on impulse.
 They suddenly see an image that suits a purpose, and if it’s affordable, they will buy it.

 Your open-edition prints satisfy that need.
 A quality image, well presented, at a good price.